closerdao/tdf-game-guide/05_token-economy/$sweat.md

-# 💪 $SWEAT POWER
+# 💪 $SWEAT TOKEN

-**CONTRIBUTION TRACKER** The $Sweat token transforms your work into lasting impact—a record of your contributions to the TDF Game.
+**CONTRIBUTION TRACKER** The $Sweat token transforms your work into lasting impact—a record of your contributions to the TDF community.

-> *"Every drop of sweat you pour into the land becomes power in the digital realm."*
+> *"Every contribution you make to the land becomes recognized in our system."*

-## 🧪 ALCHEMICAL PROPERTIES
+## 🧪 TOKEN PROPERTIES

-$Sweat is a special token with unique enchantments:
+$Sweat is a special token with unique characteristics:

-- **Soulbound** - Cannot be transferred or traded to other players
+- **Non-transferable** - Cannot be transferred or traded to other members
 - **Effort-Weighted** - Represents real work and meaningful contribution
-- **Decaying** - Gradually fades over time, encouraging continued engagement
+- **Decaying** - Gradually decreases over time, encouraging continued engagement
 - **Verifiable** - Cryptographically secured proof of your contributions

-## 🎮 GAMEPLAY MECHANICS
+## 🔄 HOW IT WORKS

 ### Earning $Sweat
 - **Land Work** - Regenerative agriculture, building, maintenance